Authentic Mexican Tamales

 Soak corn husks in water for an hour before using, rinse well with running water to take off any dust or corn husk fibers.
 To keep corn husks pliable and easy to work with, keep in water while filling tamales.
 Place a handful of wet corn husks in a colander to drain before using.

-Place the wide end of the husk on the palm of your hand, narrow end is at the top.
-Starting at the left side of the husk spread 2 tablespoons of the masa with the back of a spoon in a rectangle or oval shape, using a downward motion towards the wide-bottom edge.
+Take a drained corn husk and place the wide end of the husk on the palm of your hand, narrow end is at the top.
+Starting at the left side of the husk spread 2 tablespoons or more of the masa with the back of a spoon in a rectangle or oval shape, using a downward motion towards the wide-bottom edge.
 It should measure 3-4 inches across and 5-6 inches from the top of the husk depending on the size of the husk.

 FILL CORN HUSKS: